For two decades Tim has been sharing his inspirational story

 Tim as a child with some of his aunties

 Tim Waitai-Tipene, (Ngati Kuri/Ngati Whatua), was adopted into the Waitai-Tipene whanau as a toddler.
 He was raised in two cultures, NZ Maori and NZ European.
 Tim's immediate family were abusive and violent.
 His biological father was a convicted predator and violent offender who spent much of life behind bars.
 It was only with the extended whanau that Tim felt loved.

 Expelled from high school Tim went through a number of jobs, homes and relationships before he managed to find help to address his past.

-Through a combination of therapy, martial arts and personal development, Tim overcame his abusive and violent childhood and broke the cycle.
+Through a combination of therapy, martial arts and personal development, Tim overcame his abusive, violent and traumatic childhood and broke the cycle.
 At 17 he started community work and has spent his life transforming the lives of others.

 Tim Tipene with one of his childhood heroes, Mrs Battersby, 2017

 Tim started martial arts at the age of 12 and over 35 years has gained a number of Black Belt Dan ranks and teaching titles.

 In 2014 Tim was recognised as a Kiwibank New Zealander of the year Local Hero and received a Medal in recognition of his contribution to the lives of others.